srahmani7/NLP_Project/README.md

 ## **Goals**<br>
-The goal of this study is to show how sentiment analysis can be performed on Amazon's Customer Reviews using python.
+The goal of this study is to show how sentiment analysis can be performed on Amazon Customer Electronic Products Reviews using python.
 For each textual review, we want to predict if it corresponds to a good review (the customer is happy) or to a bad one (the customer is not satisfied).
 The reviews overall ratings can range from 1 to 5.

 <p align="center">
 <img src="https://github.com/soheil-ra/NLP/blob/main/Images/image4.PNG?raw=true"  />